-The band was formed initially by myself and Massimo Morante, born from the ashes of Cherry Five (Oliver), thanks to my father Enrico.
-He brought us to the Cinevox Record label in 1974.
+The band Goblin has a rich and complex history, spanning almost 40 years and marked by numerous line-up changes and separations.
+It was formed by Claudio Simonetti and Massimo Morante, emerging from the remnants of Cherry Five (Oliver) and signed to the Cinevox Record label in 1974.

-Many other bands were formed in the following years inspired by the original Goblin: Daemonia, BacktotheGoblin, Goblin Rebirth, and New Goblin, all with original members of the band in one combination or another.
+In the years since, several other bands inspired by Goblin have been formed, including Daemonia, BacktotheGoblin, Goblin Rebirth, and New Goblin, each featuring original members of the band in various combinations.

 Claudio Simonetti: keyboards